kintohub/kintohub-docs/docs/catalogs/hasura.md

 ## Environment Variables

 The list below shows only supported environment variables.
-You can check out the full list [here], or [contact us] if the environment variable you want is not on the list.
+You can check out the full list [here](https://hasura.io/docs/1.0/graphql/manual/deployment/graphql-engine-flags/reference.html#command-flags), or [contact us](https://discord.gg/QVgqWuw) if the environment variable you want is not on the list.

 | Key        | Default Value           | Description  |